Obtaining F-1 or J-1 Status

 - Passport biographical page

-- Proof of funding to cover estimated expenses for one academic year
+- Proof of funding to cover estimated expenses (see next section for details)

 - Financial Verification Form

 - SEVIS Transfer In Form (if already in U.S. in F-1 or J-1 status)

 Once ISSS has generated the Certificate of Eligibility, you will receive a notification to your du.edu email address with instructions on retrieving your document.